Billy's Thoughts

 Inspired by some teachings in the Bhagavad Gita1, and this Dr. K video.

-Here’s what happens for me 80% of the time – I’m motivated to do something, and so I go do it.
+Here’s what happens for me 80% of the time: I’m motivated to do something, and so I go do it.
 Sometimes it’s easy, and I don’t have to think about it much; sometimes it’s harder, but I can still push through and get it done.
-The other 20% of the time is when I struggle and don’t end up doing the thing.
+The other 20% of the time, I struggle and don’t end up doing the thing.

 What’s happenning?
-Why are we sometimes motivated and sometimes not?
-Why is it sometimes easy to do things, and while at other times it feels impossible?
+Why am I sometimes motivated and sometimes not?
+Why is it sometimes easy to do things, while at other times it feels impossible?

 Here are some “motivating factors” I can think of:

-And when we don’t feel motivated to do X, the first thing we tend to ask is: How do I get more motivated?
+When I don’t feel motivated to do X, the first thing I tend to ask is: How do I get more motivated?
 How do I amp up these factors?

-And sometimes we are able to get more motivated, e.g. by hyping ourselves up.
+And sometimes I’m able to get more motivated, e.g. by hyping myself up.
 But there are times where even that doesn’t work.

 What if this entire view of motivation is flawed, and there is another way to do things?

-What are we actually doing when we try to get more motivated?
-Why do we want to be motivated?
+What am I actually doing when I try to get more motivated?
+Why do I want to be motivated?

-Because when we’re motivated, doing things is easy!
+Because when I’m motivated, doing things is easy.

-If only we were motivated all the time, then we would get everything done and we wouldn’t have to struggle or feel anxious or be stressed!
+If only I was motivated all the time, then I would get everything done and I wouldn’t have to struggle or feel anxious or be stressed!

-But by feeding into this belief, we start a cycle of preferring to do things when they are easy.
-And over time this reduces our ability to do things when it’s hard or when we don’t feel like it.
-We become only able to do things when it feels easy.
-Ultimately, we end up at the mercy of our wants and feelings.
+But by feeding into this belief, I start a cycle of preferring to do things when they are easy.
+And over time this reduces my ability to do things when it’s hard or when I don’t feel like it.
+I become only able to do things when it feels easy, and ultimately, I end up at the mercy of my wants and feelings.

-Our wants control us; we are not in control.
+My wants control me; I am not in control.

 Another way

-Now, imagine if we could do things regardless of how we’re feeling.
+Now, imagine if I could do things regardless of how I’m feeling.

 (Buckle up, this is where things get a bit weird and woo-y.)